-The Company has reserved up to 3,175,000 common shares for issuance relating to outstanding stock options as of November 30, 2011.
+The Company has reserved up to 3,175,000 common shares for issuance relating to outstanding options, rights and other entitlements under the security based compensation plans of the Company as of February 29, 2012.

 11. Additional cash flow disclosures